This is what I learned from App Router: Mutating Data. The diagrams greatly helped me understand the CRUD operations better.

 ...com/dashboard/invoices

-The answer lies in the server function createInvoice()
+The answer lies in the server function createInvoice() which is bound to the form.

 <form action={createInvoice}>